han-nguyen-cyber/IT_359_Final_Project/README.md

           1. Damn Vulnerable Web Application (DVWA)
           2. Vibe-Coded Vulnerable Web Application
      c.
 JSON Export
-          1. Scan results can be saved for later analysis, or AI processing.
+          1. Scan results can be saved for later analysis or AI processing.

 ## Instructions on How to Set Up and Run the Tool: